The ICSCREAM methodology: Identification of penalizing configurations in computer experiments using screening and metamodel -- Applications in thermal-hydraulics: Step 2: Screening and ranking with HSIC-based independence tests

-HSIC-independence tests with a permutation approach for the estimation of p-values are applied on the learning sample of the IB-LOCA use-case.
-The obtained p-values are given by Figures \ref{fig:pval_HSIC} and \ref{fig:pval_THSIC} for global HSIC and T-HSIC respectively.
-The level $\alpha = 10\%$ is represented in black dotted line and the inputs with a p-value lower than $\alpha$ (independence hypothesis $\mathcal{H}_0^{(k)}$ rejected) are represented by red bullets.
-Thus, 18 variables are identified as influential by global HSIC-based tests.
-The two inputs to penalize are the most influential: $X_{142}$ (stopping time of primary pumps) being the most influential, followed by $X_{127}$ (break size).
-Then $X_{113}$ (upper plenum interfacial friction), $X_{110}$ (core interfacial friction), $X_{11}$ (hot spot for the hot rod), $X_{42}$ and $X_{50}$ (two inputs relative to accumulators) are identified.
-A group of $13$ other variables of lower influence is also selected by global HSIC-tests.
-Similar results are obtained with T-HSIC-based tests, except that two additional inputs, namely $X125$ (diphasic degradation law of pumps) and $X83$ (residual power), are selected as very influential.
-Consequently, a total of 20 inputs are selected by the screening step (denoted by $\mathbf{X_{PII}}$ in the methodology presented in Figure \ref{fig:methodo_stat}) and ordered by influence based on p-value results.
+From the learning sample of the two IB-LOCA use cases, HSIC-independence tests are applied with a permutation-based approach for the estimation of p-values.
+The number of permutations is optimized using the algorithms proposed by \cite{elamar21}.
+The results are given in Figures~\ref{fig:plot_pval_IBLOCA1} and~\ref{fig:plot_pval_IBLOCA2}.
+They illustrate the screening process based on p-values: variables whose p-values are below the level $\alpha_{\textrm{test}} = 0.05$ correspond to influential variables (red dots).
+In both use cases, a little bit more than twenty inputs are identified as influential (i.e., p-values < $\alpha_{\textrm{test}}$) during the screening step following the aggregation of global and target HSIC-based tests.
+About five additional inputs of lesser influence are added in $\mathbf{X_{SII}}$ (p-values in $]\alpha_{\textrm{test}} ; 2\alpha_{\textrm{test}}]$).

-In our case, the inputs of interest to be penalized $\mathbf{X_{pen}}$ are also the two most influential and consequently, $\mathbf{X_{exp}} = \mathbf{X_{PII}} \cup \mathbf{X_{pen}} =\mathbf{X_{PII}}$.
-The other $76$ inputs are merged into the stochastic variable denoted $\mathbf{X}_\varepsilon =\mathbf{X}\setminus \mathbf{X_{exp}} $.
-Note that, an heuristic choice founded on the objective of the study, not detailed here for the sake of conciseness, is made to aggregate the results of both global and target sensitivity analysis tests for the ranking: priority is given to the target results in the order of inputs.
-Moreover, if $\mathbf{X_{pen}}$ are not detected as influential by the screening, different choices are possible regarding the order in which they are added in $\mathbf{X_{exp}}$, not discussed here.
+\revA{Concerning} the ranking now, for IB-LOCA$_1$, the two inputs to be penalized are the most influential: the stopping time of primary pumps ($X_{94}$) being the most influential one, followed by the break size ($X_{92}$).
+Then five other inputs are strongly influential, namely the upper plenum and core interfacial friction, core interfacial friction, the hot spot for the hot rod and two inputs relative to accumulators.
+A group of thirteen other variables of lower influence is also selected by global HSIC-tests.
+Similar results are obtained with T-HSIC-based tests, except that two additional inputs, namely the diphasic degradation law of pumps and the residual power, are selected as very influential.